KurtisWang/learngit/readme.txt

 I am learning git now
 I hope I can use git well as soon as possible
+The line is the third